rhaymisonbetini/node-js-blockchain/README.md

 # How to install.
 Clone the project on your machine.
-Copy the project into a new folder called node-js-blockchain Run npm install within both projects.
+Copy the project into a new folder called node-js-blockchain_2 Run npm install within both projects.

-On node-js-blockchain in the app\p2p-server.js file, make the activation of the P2P port for 5002.
+On node-js-blockchain_2 in the app\p2p-server.js file, make the activation of the P2P port for 5002.

 Okay, now you will have two servers running on your system and thus a scoket tunnel will be opened for communication between them.